Althea Gibson: Amateur career

-In 1951, Gibson won her first international title, the Caribbean Championships in Jamaica, and later that year became one of the first Black competitors at Wimbledon, where she was defeated in the third round by Beverly Baker.
+In 1951, Gibson won her first international title, the Caribbean Championships in Jamaica, and later that year became one of the first Black competitors at Wimbledon, where she was defeated in the third round by Beverly Baker; Bertrand Clark had been the first Black man to compete at Wimbledon in 1924.
 In 1952 she was ranked seventh nationally by the USTA.
 In the spring of 1953 she graduated from Florida A&M and took a job teaching physical education at Lincoln University in Jefferson City, Missouri.
 During her two years at Lincoln she became romantically involved with an Army officer whom she never named publicly, and considered enlisting in the Women's Army Corps.
 She decided against it when the State Department sent her on a goodwill tour of Asia in 1955 to play exhibition matches with Ham Richardson, Bob Perry, and Karol Fageros.
 Many Asians in the countries they visited—Burma, Ceylon, India, Pakistan, and Thailand—"felt an affinity to Althea as a woman of color and were delighted to see her as part of an official US delegation.
 With the United States grappling over the question of race, they turned to Althea for answers, or at least to get a first-hand perspective."
 Gibson, for her part, strengthened her confidence immeasurably during the six-week tour.
 When it was over, she remained abroad, winning 16 of 18 tournaments in Europe and Asia against many of the world's best players.

 On May 27, 1956, Gibson became the first African-American athlete to win a Grand Slam tournament when she won the French Championships singles event, defeating Briton Angela Mortimer in the final.
 She also won the doubles title, partnered with Briton Angela Buxton.
 Later in the season she won the Wimbledon doubles championship (again with Buxton), five tournaments in Italy including the Italian Championships in Rome, the Indian Championships in New Delhi and the Asian championship in Ceylon.
 She also reached the quarter-finals in singles at Wimbledon and the finals at the US Nationals, losing both to Shirley Fry.

 The 1957 season was, in her own words, "Althea Gibson's year".
 In July, Gibson was seeded first at Wimbledon—considered at the time the "world championship of tennis"—and defeated Darlene Hard in the finals for the singles title.
 She was the first Black champion in the tournament's 80-year history, and the first champion to receive the trophy personally from Queen Elizabeth II.
 "Shaking hands with the Queen of England," she said "was a long way from being forced to sit in the colored section of the bus."
 She won the doubles championship as well, for the second year running.